CEMCA/QualityAssuranceMWExtension/README.md

 ### Step 2

 Install the databases required by the extension.
 Specified in table.sql.
-The databases can also be installed automatically when you run the [update script](https://www.mediawiki.org/wiki/Manual:Upgrading#Run_the_update_script)
+The databases will also be installed automatically when you run the [update script](https://www.mediawiki.org/wiki/Manual:Upgrading#Run_the_update_script)

 ### Step 3